 PROGRAM ELIGIBILITY & ENROLLMENT

-The program is free by invitation, with priority to new Mainers and students who may not otherwise have access to a summer learning program.
-Students are invited by teachers and staff at Mayo Street Arts and East End School, with recommendations from Community Policing, LearningWorks, Portland Housing, and other community stakeholders.
+The program was free by invitation, with priority to new Mainers and students who may not otherwise have access to a summer learning program.
+Students were invited by teachers and staff at Mayo Street Arts and East End School, with recommendations from Community Policing, Learning Works, Portland Housing, and other community stakeholders.